COSC3020/fibonacci-invariants-ClaytonBrown4741/README.md

 which point we return the list of values that we have.

 **Concerning my code**:
-After class today, I realized that I could simply use tail recursion in order to calculate this
+After class today, I realized that I could simply use a different way in order to calculate this
 answer and *not* the normal recursive way that takes about 20 years to complete for larger values.
 Because of this, my invariant has changed since the first submission.